-Over the past 20 years David has conducted well over 100 introductory harmonica workshops.
-Within the first few minutes workshop participants are playing actual folk songs on their very own harmonicas.
-The tunes are from the mid-1800s and since harmonicas were first mass produced in Germany in 1857 this activiity can fit many events that are historically focused.
+Over the past 20 years I have conducted well over 100 introductory harmonica workshops.
+Within the first few minutes workshop participants are playing simple folk songs from the mid-1800s on their very own brand new harmonicas.

 A one day, three to eight hour, “Folk Traditions Through Music” residency, featuring a hands-on introduction to harmonica mixed with a history lesson is available with the help of a Humanities Nebraska Category V: Residency.
-These residency programs are designed to be presented to one audience.
+Humanities Nebraska Residency programs are designed to be presented to one audience.
 They can be tailored to fit your particular group and situation.

 Participants in the focus groups during a Nebraska Arts Council AiS/C five day residency can have daily hands-on harmonica workshop sessions.
 This works particularly well in class sized groups in schools.
 A concert on the last day of the residency could feature these groups playing their very own brand new harmonicas.